ISHAPAREEK2000/Microsoft-Engage/README.md

+FaceRecognition.apk download this apk to get the idea about application

 # Real Time Face Recognition App using TfLite

 A minimalistic Face Recognition module which can be easily incorporated in any Android project.